irene-zhg/pmos-underdiagnosis/README.md

 * [Social Vulnerability Index (2022)](url)
 * [PLACES County Data (2025)](url)
 * [NCHS Urban-Rural Classification (2023)](url)\

 187 missing PLACES values tied entirely to Kentucky and Pennsylvania.
-Higher rural codes suggest structural bias in CDC survey collection.
+Pre-imputation check found notably lower minority population share and higher poverty for these counties, and no significant difference for rurality.
 For further EDA, see colab.

 **2. Label Engineering**: No public dataset directly measures underdiagnosis, so a binary composite target label was engineered from three literature-backed signals.\